• Skip to primary navigation

 Substitutions and Variations

-• Shredded Coconut - This would be a fun ingredient to add to your batter or on top of each tiny carrot cake cake to dress them up.
+• Shredded Coconut - This would be a fun ingredient to add to your batter or on top of each tiny carrot cake to dress them up.

 • Canola oil - This would be an easy swap in this recipe if you don't have or want to use vegetable oil.
 Use a neutral oil like this so you don't alter the cake's flavor.